bschreder/SHProject/README.md

 2. REST Service:
 	*  This could be implemented as a private nuget package to abstract the REST API details
 	*  Should include Autorization, RequestId, SpanId, ... headers
 	*  Many REST APIs return a ProblemDetails object.
-The POST controller endpoint could be enhanced to return a ProblemDetails object.
+The POST controller endpoint could be enahnced to support a ProblemDetails object.
 	*  The RestService could be enhanced to handle (or retry), circuit breaker, ...  via Polly